biswadeep-sarkar/form-tool-skeleton/README.md

 # FormTool Skeleton

-This skeleton will provide you a boost start with our <a href="https://github.com/biswadeep-sarkar/form-tool" target="blank">FormTool package</a>.
+This skeleton will provide you a boost start with our <a href="https://github.com/biswadeep-sarkar/form-tool" target="_blank">FormTool</a> package.
 The skeleton is based on AdminLTE 2.x.

 This package still under primary development.

-## Setps
+## Steps to Setup

 ### Step 1:
 Download or clone this skeleton